KipCollo/Frontend-Revision/5.0 Angular/routing/Readme.md

 };
 ```

-Set up a Routes array for your routes

-The Angular CLI performs this step automatically.
+- Set up a Routes array for your routes.The Angular CLI performs this step automatically.

 ```ts
 import { Routes } from '@angular/router';
 export const routes: Routes = [];
 ```

-Define your routes in your Routes array.

-Each route in this array is a JavaScript object that contains two properties.
+Define your routes in your Routes array:- Each route in this array is a JavaScript object that contains two properties.
 The first property, path, defines the URL path for the route.
 The second property, component, defines the component Angular should use for the corresponding path.

 ```ts
 const routes: Routes = [